overwasher/telegram-bot/README.md

 ### Description

-This component of Overwasher project provides a user-facing interface for the Overwatcher API.
+This component of Overwasher project provides a user-facing interface.

 Currently it is very simple and just wraps data in fancy text and emojis.